vallejoj/WorkshopTemplate/LabGuide200.md

 ![](images/LabGuide200-1be1d6be.png)

 - You will be presented with the main page of the app again.
-In order to view the new page  select the monitor icon,, and expand **InventoryWebApp --> flows --> main** dropdown then select **CreateInventory**.
+In order to view the new page  select the monitor icon, and expand **InventoryWebApp --> flows --> main** dropdown then select **CreateInventory**.

 ![](images/LabGuide200-743dc668.png)